London Eye Facts that Fascinate

 The original owners of The London Eye were Marks Barfield, The Tussauds Group and British Airways, however Tussauds bought out BA in 2005 and then Marks Barfield became the sole owners in 2006.
 In May 2007 the Blackstone Group purchased The Tussauds Group who were then the owner of The Eye, before Tussauds merged with Blackstone's Merlin Entertainments.
 BA continued to be associated with the Eye until 2008.

 In August 2009 The Eye was renamed 'The Merlin Entertainments London Eye' to showcase Merlin Entertainments' ownership.
-In January 2011 EDF Energy took over the sponsorship of the Eye, until current sponsors Coca-Cola signed a deal in 2014.
+In January 2011 EDF Energy took over the sponsorship of the Eye, then Coca-Cola in 2014, until current sponsors lastminute.com signed a deal in 2020.

 It has also been commonly known as the Millennium Wheel.